openremote/documentation/docs/user-guide/manager-ui/on-mobile.md

 You also can use the app for domains hosted by OpenRemote, e.g. the demo environment:

 ![](img/use-app-to-view-demo.png)
-_Use the OpenRemote app on the Appstore and Google Play Store to access the demo and try out rules with push notification.
+_Use the OpenRemote app on the App Store and Google Play to access the demo and try out rules with push notification.
 Passwords are identical to the Realm names.
 Note that you have to create the rules while logged in on desktop._

 Once you come to the login page, you are accessing the Manager UI or Insights dashboards and seeing the mobile version.
 Switching between domains, apps and realms can be done by long-pressing the app icon on your home screen.